GSA/plainlanguage.gov/_pages/about/get-involved/index.md

 - manage the [plain language community of practice](https://www.digitalgov.gov/communities/plain-language/)

 Please [contact us](mailto:{{ site.email }}) if you’re interested in becoming a volunteer.

+We can only accept help from federal government employees.